beauty in metaphor

 Most images operate at both denotative and connotative levels, meaning that they serve both as depictions of things and as indicators of what those things might signify or express.

 Underlying this signifying is a process that Alfred Stieglitz called "equivalence."
-To illustrate its power, Stieglitz experimented famously with shots of cloud banks that were framed so as to render them more abstract, their denotative content being de-emphasized such that the images' emotional resonances and associations for viewers could take center stage.
+To illustrate its power, the photographer famously experimented with shots of cloud banks that were framed so as to render them more abstract, their denotative content being de-emphasized such that the images' emotional resonances and associations for viewers could take center stage.

 However one may feel about his deliberately alienated cloud series - which, as it happens, prompted a parallel experiment of mine with ice floes - Stieglitz's larger point about symbolic connotation was spot on: we experience a strangely charged kind of beauty that blooms outward from images that say something artfully at the level of symbol or metaphor.

 The validating correspondence between aesthetic form and embedded content works on both the fast and slow parts of the human brain: our minds instantly intuit a connection, and then unpack meaning through the more leisurely joys of appraisal and insight.
-When the physicists Crick and Watson were combing through hundreds of alternate diagrams that might convey the chemical structure of DNA, Watson paused at their model of a double helix and found himself blurting out, from sheer instinct, "This is too pretty not to be it."
+When the physicists Crick and Watson were combing through hundreds of alternate diagrams that might convey the chemical structure of DNA, Watson paused at their model of a double helix and found himself blurting out, "This is too pretty not to be it."

-Starting from principles of equivalence that relate form to meaning, Minor White worked out a way of thinking about metaphoric photography that has, in turn, informed my own outlook and methods (which are described in more detail in ideas).
+Starting from Steiglitz's principles of equivalence, Minor White, decades later, worked out a way of thinking about metaphoric photography that has, in turn, informed my own outlook and methods (which are described in more detail in ideas).
 White's art proceeds from this: